vagmcs/Optimus/README.md

   * Commercial solver [Gurobi](http://www.gurobi.com/) can be used for more efficiency to solve LP, QP and QCQP

 #### Future work
-1. Support division operation and non-linear functions (logarithm, sine, cosine, etc)
+1. More operations for mathematical expressions like division and non-linear functions (logarithm, sine, cosine, etc)
 2. Mosek commercial solver interface

 ## Instrunctions to build Optimus from source